jamuhl/backbone.CQRS/source/content.md

 ### Advanced options for denormalization

-#### 1) change the attribute for data
+#### 1) change the attribute for model.id or data to set on model

 By default Backbone.CQRS will apply `event.payload` to model.

     var PersonCreatedDenormalizer = Backbone.CQRS.EventDenormalizer.extend({
-        defaultPayloadValue: 'myAttribute' // or 'myAttribute.child1.child2' if it's nested });
+        payloadValue: 'payload.person' // payload person will be set on model instead of payload
+        modelIdAttr: 'payload.person.Id', // payload.person.id will be model's id instead of payload.id
+    });

     var personCreatedHandler = new PersonCreatedDenormalizer({